The Modern Resume Common Mistakes and Myths

 Switch general words for exact industry terms

 Replace all general statements with the exact technical language found in the job opening.
 Use real numbers and specific tools to show the size of your success, making sure your data exactly matches what the company is looking for.
+For a full list of resume buzzwords that hurt your application, see our guide on what to cut first.

 3